 Washing with a style in is very easy.
 The emphasis of cleansing is on the part lines, not on the rows of hair, itself.
 The steps outlined below will work both for a regular wash before detangling and styling, as well as a co-wash while keeping the style in.

 The first thing we do is wet the hair.
-We have a massage shower nozzle that we like to use in the tub, both because we can pinpoint where we want the water as well as change the setting to get a really strong stream to penetrate the rows of styled hair.
+We have a massage shower nozzle that I like to use in the tub, both because I can pinpoint where I want the water as well as change the setting to get a really strong stream to penetrate the rows of styled hair.

 In the style that we're washing below, Boo had flat rope twists all around and regular box twists on the top of her head.
-For the loose twists we make sure we squeeze water through them to get them thoroughly saturated.
+For the loose twists I make sure I squeeze water through them to get them thoroughly saturated.

-For the loose twists, we just squeeze the shampoo through the strands.
+For the loose twists, I just squeeze the shampoo through the strands.

-And then we rinse, paying careful attention to making sure that all of the soap is removed.
+And then rinse, paying careful attention to making sure that all of the soap is removed.

-Again, we change the stream settings to give strong pulse of water to push the dirty and grime out of the hair that is still within the protective style.
-Rubbing the hair is not necessary; the flow of water, coupled with the clarifying shampoo, will be enough to loosen dirt and release any product build-up in our daughter's hair.
+Again, I change the stream settings to give strong pulse of water to push the dirty and grime out of the hair that is still within the protective style.
+Rubbing the hair is not necessary; the flow of water, coupled with the clarifying shampoo, will be enough to loosen dirt and release any product build-up in my daughter's hair.

-Next we condition the hair.
-When washing with a style in, we like to let the conditioner sit on the hair under a shower cap while Boo plays and gets the rest of her body cleaned.
+Next I condition the hair.
+When washing with a style in, I like to let the conditioner sit on the hair under a shower cap while Boo plays and gets the rest of her body cleaned.
 That gives the conditioner a chance to penetrate through the hairstyle.

 The conditioner is then rinsed out completely, just like the shampoo.

 If you're planning on wearing the style after the wash you would apply your favourite spray or conditioner to the hair.
-But for our styling routine, this is when we remove the style and detangle.
-We add a leave-in conditioner with lots of slip (we're currently using Kinky-Curly Knot Today), and then remove the style and detangle each section.
+But for her styling routine, this is when I remove the style and detangle.
+I add a leave-in conditioner with lots of slip (we're currently using Kinky-Curly Knot Today), and then remove the style and detangle each section.